 How To Declare If-Else Block In C Language?

-It is also called the branching statement as the flow control reveals some branches.
+It is also called the branching statement, as in the flow control, there are two branches present, one for True and another for False.
 It will be cleared with the sample example that has been declared below.

 #include